 Abram knew that Lot needed help.
-He gathered his men, defeated Kedorlaomer's army and set Lot and his family free.
-He found everything that had been taken.
+He gathered his men, defeated Kedorlaomer's army and freed Lot and his family.
+He also got back everything that had been taken.

 17 After Abram returned from his victory over Kedorlaomer and all his allies, the king of Sodom went out to meet him in the valley of Shaveh (that is, the King's Valley).